iamtheyammer/fetch-ford-service-manuals/README.md

    - Use these two requests to fill in `params.json` as best as you can.
 10. Save `params.json`.
 11. Filter for the GET request to this URL: `https://www.fordtechservice.dealerconnection.com/wiring/TableOfContents` (there are query params at the end, that's ok).
+   - Unlike last time, make sure "Contents" in the url is PLURAL: `TableOfContent`**`s`**, not `TableOfContent`
 12. Go to the request headers and find the "Cookie:" entry.
-13. Copy the cookies from this request and append them to the end of your `cookieString.txt` file.
+13. Copy the cookies from this request and add them `cookieString.txt` file.
    - Do **not** include the name (`cookieString.txt` should **not** include `Cookie:`, for example.)
+   - Order does not matter: you can paste at the beginning or end of the file
    - NOTE: In Firefox, you MUST enable the *Raw* toggle at the top right of Response Headers, then copy it from there.
 If you don't, you'll get an invalid character error when trying to fetch wiring diagrams.
 14. Save `cookieString.txt`.